 Cedar oil, a popular and powerful natural insecticide, is lethal to yellow jackets – among other insects.
 When the wasps come into contact with the potent oil they ultimately suffocate after suffering osmotic dehydration.

 This same oil also causes the body fat inside the meat bees to emulsify and kill them.
 You can pour or spray the oil into an underground colony, or mix it into the boiling water you plan to pour into the primary nest opening to increase your odds of killing as many of the pesky insects as possible.

-Pour the DE down into the nest during the evening hours and around the above ground area around it to help kill any of the paper wasps that were able to escape the dusting.
+Pour the DE down into the nest during the evening hours and around the above-ground area around it to take care of any of the paper wasps that were able to escape the dusting.

 Like most insects and wildlife, yellow jackets do not like strong smells and tastes.
 Peppermint oil can be used to pour into an underground nest to rid it of yellow jackets, but it will not likely kill them.

 Peppermint oil, although not deadly to yellow jackets, can still be used to help combat them.
 Spray the oil around areas where the wasps would like to make a home or have been known to build nests in prior years.

 Also, while you are hunting for a nest, actively setting a trap, or merely working in an area where the yellow jackets could be, dab your skin in various spots with peppermint oil (essential oils works best but baking oil is a decent substitute) as you would perfume to help deter the paper wasps from getting too close to you and attacking.

 This oil (which can be hard to find and expensive) not only kills yellowjackets, but destroys the ability of females to reproduce.